Tharisky/Portfolio/Projects/Cloud Security (February 2025) - Cyblack/Report.md

 5)Users that were not assigned license(on the azure portal) were unable to access DLP 6)

- CHAPTER 4 : SECURITY INCIDENT AND EVENT MANAGEMENT.
+# CHAPTER 4 : SECURITY INCIDENT AND EVENT MANAGEMENT.

-PART A - CREATING INDICATORS
+### PART A - CREATING INDICATORS

 Security information and event management is a solution that helps organizations detect, analyze, and respond to security threats before they harm business operations.
 The steps involved in creating indicators related to security investigations:

-1.Sign in to the azure portal and navigate to Microsoft sentinel service and choose a workspace(Team-workspace) and select Threat intelligence.
+1. Sign in to the azure portal and navigate to Microsoft sentinel service and choose a workspace(Team-workspace) and select Threat intelligence.

-2.Select the “add new” and choose the indicator type(domain name).
+2. Select the “add new” and choose the indicator type(domain name).

-3.Fill the form fields and click apply.
+3. Fill in the form fields and click apply.

-PART B - OUTCOME AND BENEFIT OF TAGGING THREAT INDICATORS.
+### PART B - OUTCOME AND BENEFIT OF TAGGING THREAT INDICATORS.

-1.Tagging threat indicators is an easy way to group them together to make them easier to find.
+1. Tagging threat indicators is an easy way to group them together to make them easier to find.
-2.Tagging threat indicators can help security teams prioritize their efforts, allowing them to focus on the most critical threats first.
+2. Tagging threat indicators can help security teams prioritize their efforts, allowing them to focus on the most critical threats first.
 This can save time and resources, and improve overall efficiency.
-3.Tagging threat indicators provides a way for security teams to make sense of the vast amounts of data they collect, and respond to threats more quickly and effectively.
+3. Tagging threat indicators provides a way for security teams to make sense of the vast amounts of data they collect, and respond to threats more quickly and effectively.